KyleBenson/seismic_warning_test/README.md

  and clients receive notifications of which devices picked for localized situational awareness.

 ASSUMPTIONS
+-- Clients repeatedly send picks once the earthquake happens up to a specified number of copies.
--- Clients only send a single pick.
-The server collects all picks during its buffering period in an array and sends them.
+-- The aggregation server collects all picks during its buffering period in a dict and sends them in an array.
+-- The Aggregator keeps sending all of the picks received to date each buffering period.

 JSON schemas for events
 -- At start of single event's lifetime: